 The Group accounts for uncertain tax positions by reporting a liability for unrecognized tax benefits resulting from uncertain tax positions taken or expected to be taken in a tax return.
 Tax benefits are recognized from uncertain tax positions when the Group believes that it is more likely than not that the tax position will be sustained on examination by the tax authorities based on the technical merits of the position.
 The Group recognizes interest and penalties, if any, related to unrecognized tax benefits in income tax expenses.

-Comprehensive income
+Comprehensive income/ (loss)

-Comprehensive income includes net income, unrealized gain or loss on available-for-sale investments and foreign currency translation adjustment.
-Comprehensive income is reported in the consolidated statements of comprehensive income.
+Comprehensive income/ (loss) includes net income/ (loss), unrealized gain/ (loss) on available-for-sale investments and foreign currency translation adjustment.
+Comprehensive income/ (loss) is reported in the consolidated statements of comprehensive income/ (loss).

 Share-based compensation